kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 default, the current directory is used.

 -e, --exec &lt;cmd&gt;
 The commands used to validate objects.
+Multiple commands can be used by specifying this option multiple times.
+The objects will be passed to each command on stdin, and the exit status of the command will be used to determine if the object is valid (with a non-zero exit status indicating it is invalid).
+This overrides the default commands (s1kd-validate, and s1kd-brexcheck if -b is specified).

 -f, --filenames
 Print the filenames of invalid objects.